tossww/deca-study-app/log.md

 ### Issue Analysis
 **Problem**: Users can't clearly understand when they've truly mastered a question.
 The current "review" state doesn't communicate mastery level, and users don't know when content is in their long-term memory.

+**Technical Problem**: The system has excessive complexity with 11 variables per question, many of which are redundant.
+This creates maintenance burden, debugging difficulties, and testing challenges.

 **Key Questions Addressed**:
 1. Why do we need so many variables in the spaced repetition system?
 2. When can a user know that a question is in long-term memory?